-FOUNDATIONS OF TECHNOLOGY ETHICS AND VALUES
+5003 FOUNDATIONS OF TECHNOLOGY ETHICS AND VALUES

 Theories of engineering and computer science ethics and values.
-Ethical theory from a
+Ethical theory from a Christian viewpoint.

-Christian viewpoint.
 Impact of technology on society.
 Individual options and obligations for action.
 Case studies will be used to study a range of issues including environment, safety, honesty, organizational communication, quality control, and product liability.
 Same as ENGR-5003.
+This course is normally offered every semester.

-INTRODUCTION TO PARALLEL PROGRAMMING 5133
+5133 INTRODUCTION TO PARALLEL PROGRAMMING

 This course is an introductory course in parallel programming for upper-division undergraduate and graduate students who have already learned to program in C, C++, Java, or C#.
 The goal of the course will be to equip computer science students to be able to program multi core computers and parallel processors generally for scientific, engineering, and business applications.
+This course is normally offered every fall and spring semester.

-COMPUTER SIMULATION 5223
+5223 COMPUTER SIMULATION